 Hidden Dolpo got its little introduction with David Snellgrove’s 1956 book ‘Himalayan Pilgrimage’ and David Mattheiessens’s 1973 book ‘The Snow Leopard’.
 Eric Valli, a French director featured a film “Himalaya” on the lifestyle and culture of Dolpo in 1999.
 Along with the movie first nominated for OSCAR from Nepal, the coveted region of the country came to limelight.

-Dolpo Region can be divided into Upper Dolpo and Lower Dolpo in which Upper Dolpo is a restricted area for foreigners.
+Dolpo Region is divided into Upper Dolpo and Lower Dolpo in which Upper Dolpo is a restricted area for foreigners.
 To experience the untouched beauty of nature and culture of Upper Dolpo, you need a special permit from the Nepal immigration.
-As the infrastructures of tourism are not fully developed, you are suggested to involve in an organized trekking.
+As the infrastructures of tourism are not fully developed, you are suggested to join an organized trekking.
 There you can see the flavor of Tibetan Buddhist culture, oldest monasteries and marvelous sight of still Shey Phoksundo Lake.
 Similarly, glimpse of rare vegetation and wildlife will fascinate you that you find this land of nomadic people jubilant!
 And for sure, you can have a real experience of being in a complete wilderness as your lifelong achievement!

 Rara Lake Trek